-Figure 1: General Model of Concepts and Relationships from Common Criteria Part 1 [1]
+Figure 1: General Model of Concepts and Relationships from Common Criteria Part 1

-Because the SPHINX RIA will not produce a market-ready deployable version of the SPHINX System (this result will exhibit a Technology Readiness Level of 7 at the end of the SPHINX RIA), it has been decided to adapt the CC model to the specifics of the SPHINX Action (namely the absence of a full-developed product).
+Because the SPHINX RIA will not produce a market-ready deployable version of the SPHINX System (this result will exhibit a Technology Readiness Level of 7 at the end of the SPHINX RIA), it has been decided to adapt the CC model to the specifics of the SPHINX Action (namely the absence of a full-developed product.
 Consequently, complying with the CC method, the work performed in Task 2.4 and described in this deliverable comprise the following activities:

-- Consider the healthcare IT ecosystem and identify the critical assets to protect, the threat taxonomy, the involved threat actors, the prevalent attack vectors and the associated impact of the cybersecurity incidents; - 2) Create the SPHINX application scenarios; - Derive the SPHINX use cases, portraying specific security risks or threats to the critical healthcare assets to protect and establishing the adequate security controls and processes delivered by the SPHINX system to prevent, handle and mitigate the occurrence of the identified threats; - 4) Present the SPHINX pilots, cross-referenced to the SPHINX use cases, and define the applicable requirements and KPIs.
+- Consider the healthcare ICT ecosystem and identify the critical assets to protect, the threat taxonomy, the involved threat actors, the prevalent attack vectors and the associated impact of the cybersecurity incidents; - Create the SPHINX application scenarios;

+- 3) Derive the SPHINX use cases, portraying specific security risks or threats to the critical healthcare assets to protect and establishing the adequate security controls and processes delivered by the SPHINX system to prevent, handle and mitigate the occurrence of the identified threats; - 4) Present the SPHINX pilots, cross-referenced to the SPHINX use cases, and define the applicable requirements and key performance indicators (KPIs); - 5) Analyse, review and mature the SPHINX use cases to ensure they meet the applicable user requirements and expectations, while accurately illustrating the benefits of adopting all SPHINX tools.